-2. A surplus of money tests how giving we will be with others outside our families.
+2. A surplus of money tests how generous we will be with others outside our families.

 Sometimes, we give into a scarcity mindset and, like the run-on toilet paper, fear we will run out of what we need when we have more than enough.

 I may not be worrying about running out of toilet paper, but I have felt unnerved by what this pandemic might do to everyone’s economy.
 My mind has gone toward the worst-case scenario of a global depression.
 Instead of worrying, I should be finding ways to help others with the surplus God has given my husband and me.